SruAdapa/webdesign-assignment1/README.md

 header - It represents a container for introductory content or a set of navigational links.

+favicon - It is an image is displayed to the left of the page title in the browser tab

 nav - It is a defines a set of navigation links.

+a - It defines a hyperlink in HTML document. href is the important attribute which defines the link's destination.

 p - It defines a paragraph.